-Our bobo&boo dinnerware is made from bamboo fibres, with small amounts of other natural grains such as bran and cornstarch.
+Our bobo&boo dinnerware is made from bamboo fibres, with small amounts of other natural grains, bran and cornstarch.
 These natural fibres are mixed with a food-grade binding resin and poured into a mould.
 They are pressed and baked under high temperature, then polished to make them smooth.

 Because the bamboo fibres are a by-product of the bamboo industry, we’re also turning scraps that would otherwise go to waste into something useful.
 Pretty rad, huh?

 That’s just fancy-schmancy talk for the tiny inclusion of a non-toxic, food safe melamine binder that is required to make our products dishwasher safe.
 It is mixed with the natural bamboo fibres to help extend the life of your bobo&boo dinnerware and keeps it in tip-top shape.

 As much as we wish our bamboo products could be made of 100% organic elements, we also understand the value and importance of creating dishwasher-safe products in today’s busy society.
 And we’re not alone; despite what other brands may suggest, we have done extensive manufacturing research and are not aware of any bamboo dinnerware products currently on the market that are 100% melamine free.
 But we keep on searching…

 We don’t want to create any parentnoia (see what we did there? *wink*) and we assure you that all our products are 100% non-toxic, food safe and comply with all standards and regulations; but as we value honesty and transparency with our tribe, we just wanted to be upfront about that.

 Our bobo&boo dinnerware is not coated or painted with anything, which means you needn’t worry about flaking, peeling, or leaching of colour.